mholetzko/downloader/README.md

 **Download music from YouTube, Spotify, and SoundCloud with ease**

+> ⚠️ **LEGAL WARNING**: This software is for educational and personal convenience only.
+Users are solely responsible for complying with all applicable copyright laws and regulations.
+The developers are not liable for any illegal use of this tool.

 A beautiful, privacy-focused desktop application that lets you download high-quality MP3 files from your favorite music platforms.
 Built with modern technologies and designed for simplicity.

 ![bB Downloader Main Interface](docs/main-ui.png)

-## ⚖️ Legal Disclaimer
+## ⚖️ Legal Disclaimer & Terms of Use

-**This project is designed for local, private use only and is not intended to circumvent any copyright protections or Digital Millennium Copyright Act (DMCA) provisions.**

-### Intended Use
+**⚠️ IMPORTANT: READ THIS SECTION CAREFULLY BEFORE USING THIS SOFTWARE**

+### 🚨 **DISCLAIMER OF LIABILITY**
+**THE DEVELOPERS OF THIS SOFTWARE ARE NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS TOOL.
+USERS ARE SOLELY RESPONSIBLE FOR COMPLYING WITH ALL APPLICABLE LAWS AND COPYRIGHT REGULATIONS.**

+### 📋 **LEGAL TERMS OF USE**
+By using this software, you agree to:
+- **Use this tool only for legal purposes**
+- **Download only content you have explicit permission to access**
+- **Comply with all applicable copyright laws and regulations**
+- **Not use this tool to circumvent any DRM or copyright protections**
+- **Accept full responsibility for your actions**

+### 🎯 **INTENDED LEGAL USE ONLY**
+This software is designed for:
 - **Personal use only** - Download content you have legal access to
+- **Educational purposes** - Learn about music downloading technologies
+- **Convenience** - Merge multiple legal downloader tools into one interface
 - **Local processing** - All downloads happen on your device
-- **Educational purpose** - Learn about music downloading technologies
-- **Convenience** - Merge multiple downloader tools into one simple interface

-### Important Notes
+- **Content you own** - Download your own content from platforms
+- **Public domain content** - Download freely available content
+- **Creative Commons content** - Download content with appropriate licenses

+### ❌ **PROHIBITED USES**
+**DO NOT USE THIS SOFTWARE TO:**
-- **Respect copyright laws** - Only download content you have permission to access
+- Download copyrighted content without permission
+- Circumvent DRM or copyright protections
-- **No commercial use** - This tool is not for commercial distribution
+- Download content for commercial distribution
+- Violate any terms of service of content platforms
+- Download content that infringes on intellectual property rights
+- Use for any illegal or unauthorized purpose

+### 🛡️ **LEGAL PROTECTIONS**
+- **No warranty** - Software provided "as is" without any warranties
-- **No circumvention** - Does not bypass any DRM or copyright protections
+- **No liability** - Developers not liable for any damages or legal issues
-- **Personal responsibility** - Users are responsible for complying with applicable laws
+- **User responsibility** - Users bear full responsibility for their actions
+- **No endorsement** - Use of this tool does not constitute legal advice
+- **Independent use** - Each user must determine legality independently

+### 📚 **LEGAL RESOURCES**
+Before using this software, familiarize yourself with:
+- **Copyright laws** in your jurisdiction
+- **Terms of service** of content platforms
+- **Fair use** provisions (if applicable)
+- **DMCA** regulations and compliance
+- **Local laws** regarding digital content

+**⚠️ IF YOU ARE UNSURE ABOUT THE LEGALITY OF DOWNLOADING CERTAIN CONTENT, DO NOT USE THIS TOOL.
+CONSULT WITH A LEGAL PROFESSIONAL.**

 ## ✨ Features